-Support the Rushcliffe Community Cohesion Network for all forms of consultation and the involvement of communities in the planning of services and decisionmaking.
-If you wish to discuss this policy, or make any comments or suggestions on the work we are aiming to do to carry out this policy, please contact the Human Resources Team on:
+Support the Rushcliffe Community Cohesion Network for all forms of consultation and the involvement of communities in the planning of services and decision-making.

 Rushcliffe Borough Council Employees

 As a Council we will continue to consult over equality issues with the recognised Trade Unions and Employees' Liaison Group.